A Pomeranzian Growth Theory of the Great Divergence: Introduction

 \section{Introduction}

-The Industrial Revolution is one of the major events in economic history that brought about irreversible economic change.
-Since the Industrial Revolution, the world economy has been transformed from stagnancy, in which per capita income was roughly constant, to growth, in which per capita income has been growing steadily.\footnote{ There is some debate on whether per capita income rose before the Industrial Revolution.
-For example, in the \citeauthor{maddison2001} database (e.g., see \citealp{maddison2001}), the per capita income of the world grew even before the Industrial Revolution.
+The Industrial Revolution was a major economic event that brought about irreversible economic change.
+Since the Industrial Revolution, the world economy has transformed from stagnancy, in which per capita income was roughly constant, to growth, in which per capita income has grown steadily.\footnote{ There is some debate on whether per capita income increased before the Industrial Revolution.
+For example, in the \citeauthor{maddison2001} database (see, e.g., \citealp{maddison2001}), the per capita income increased globally even before the Industrial Revolution.
 Following \cite{clark2007} and \cite{clark2008}, this study assumes that per capita GDP was roughly constant before the Industrial Revolution (see also \citealp{broadberry-etal2015}). } The reasons behind the occurrence of the Industrial Revolution have been the subject of numerous studies.

 By considering comparative historical aspects, \cite{pomeranz2000} makes a breakthrough in this problem.
-He argues that, in the 18th century, China was at a similar development level to that of Europe.
-Science and technology, institutions, and market efficiency in China were not far behind those in Europe.
-Per capita GDP in the Yangzi Delta, the most developed region in China, was roughly at par with that of the Netherlands, the most developed region in Europe.
-His claim is supported by recent estimates of GDP per capita, as plotted in Figure \ref{fig:gdppc}.
-The figure shows that the GDP per capita of Britain was similar to that of China before 1750.
-To understand why the Industrial Revolution occurred in Britain in the 18th century, researchers need to identify factors that caused what he refers to as the Great Divergence, the divergence in economic growth between Europe and China since the 19th century.
+He argues that in the 18th century, China was at a similar development level to that of Europe.
+The levels of science, technology, institutions, and market efficiency in China were not far behind those in Europe.
+The per capita GDP of the Yangzi Delta, the most developed region in China, was roughly at par with that of the Netherlands, the most developed region in Europe.
+This claim is supported by recent estimates of GDP per capita, as plotted in Figure \ref{fig:gdppc}.
+The figure shows that Britain's GDP per capita was similar to that of China before 1750, but diverged after that.
+To understand why the Industrial Revolution occurred in Britain in the 18th century, researchers need to identify factors that caused what he refers to as the Great Divergence--the divergence in economic growth between Europe and China since the 19th century.
 These factors should have been present in Britain but absent in China.